saurabharch/progressive-hyde/README.md

-# Hyde
+# Progressive Hyde

-Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
+Progressive Hyde is an adaptation of [Hyde](http://hyde.getpoole.com/), a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.

 ![Hyde screenshot](https://f.cloud.github.com/assets/98681/1831228/42af6c6a-7384-11e3-98fb-e0b923ee0468.png)

+It has been adapted to work with Jekyll 3.x and to be used as a starting point for progressive web applications.

 ## Contents